Quelepa: Site description

 Quelepa has approximately 40 structures occupying an area of approximately 0.5 km2.
 They are spread out over a distance of 1 km along the bank of the San Esteban River, never at a distance greater the 500 m from the river itself.
 Ceramic remains and isolated mounds extend as far as 3 km from the site core.
 The site is divided into East and West Groups by a small stream.
 Structure size at the site varies greatly from 10 m high pyramids to small, badly eroded mounds.
 These smaller mounds probably served as platform bases for perishable structures.
 The site also possesses a Mesoamerican ballcourt.
 Agricultural land use of the site continues to constantly erode the archaeological remains.

 The site, unusually for Mesoamerica, features ramps in place of stairways for some structures.
 Ramps have also been reported from Los Naranjos in Honduras and from Bilbao on the Pacific coast of Guatemala, although the latter differed in form and function from those at Quelepa.
 In all cases, the ramps have been dated to the Classic period.

 The two groups are fairly distinct in their architectural styles, probably due to being built in different periods.
 The West Group is probably the later of the two groups and is similar to a miniature Maya-style acropolis.

 The area south of the San Esteban River lacks structures but contains a great number of tombs.

-A cache was uncovered at the site that contained a collection of artefacts associated with the Mesoamerican ballgame, including finely sculpted yokes, palmas and a hacha.
+A cache was uncovered at the site that contained a collection of artifacts associated with the Mesoamerican ballgame, including finely sculpted yokes, palmas and a hacha.
 They were all placed under a stone slab.
-These, together with other artefacts such as flutes and wheeled toys indicate a link with the Gulf coast of Mexico.
+These, together with other artifacts such as flutes and wheeled toys indicate a link with the Gulf coast of Mexico.